dgading/cypress-presentation/README.md

 5. `user-interactions` Test out the hero on DKAN homepage
 6. `axe-testing` Add Cypress axe and setup some custom commands, including one for Cypress Axe and 2 to simplify the Hero tests

 And that's it.
-This will a fail if the DKAN homepage ever changes.
+This will all fail if the DKAN homepage ever changes.